ftobon/steam-classes/index.md

 For direct access to the files [view the project on github](https://github.com/ftobon/steam-classes)

 Feel free to use, copy, or modify these materials to suit your needs.
-If you have questions or comments feel free to send me an email at ftobon@heartofla.org
+If you have questions or comments email me at ftobon@heartofla.org

+Happy Making!

 # Projects
 * Air Sled